EU proposes universal charging plug for all smartphones | DW | 23.09.2021

 Apple handsets use Lightning chargers, while other manufacturers use micro-USB ones.
 However, USB-C chargers, which are increasingly being used, would be the EU's preferred option.

 "With more and more devices, more and more chargers are sold that are not interchangeable or not necessary.
-We are putting an end to that," the EU's internal market commissioner, Thierry Breton, said.
+We are putting an end to that," said the EU's internal market commissioner, Thierry Breton.

 The EU imposition of the USB-C as a cable standard in such a massive market of 450 million people, could have a decisive effect on the global smartphone market.